 Friendships-developing them, growing them, and maintaining them is part of growing up.
 Being an upper elementary teacher, mom, wife, sister, daughter, coach, and friend, I find that friendship is a focus of so much of my day.
 If you teach upper elementary to middle school, you might spend a great deal of your planning time, lunch time, and after school working out friendship issues.

 This might take place between girls or boys, problems arise no matter the gender.
 Some days can feel more like counseling work than teaching, but working out issues comes with our territory.
 If this sounds like you and how you have spent many of your school days, know that your students are better because they have your thoughtful insights to help them navigate their challenges.
 Onto one of my favorite quotes…

-Friendships can be hard to navigate for kiddos, so I try to be proactive with the texts that I select and share with students in order to give them examples of true friendships.
+Friendships can be hard to navigate for kiddos, so I try to be proactive with the books that I select and share with students in order to give them examples of true friendships.
 If you are looking for some tools to help with your students, here is a list of books that are ideal for upper elementary that I love to share with my students.
 Use these books as read alouds, independent reading recommendations, or for literature circles.
 Your students will connect with the characters and their experiences fostering friendships…

 Here are a few summaries of my very favorites that I have used again and again in my classroom…